PeteHaitch/methtuple/README.md

 Running `python setup.py install` will attempt to install `pysam` if it isn't found on your system.
 Alternatively, instructions for installing `pysam` are available from [https://github.com/pysam-developers/pysam](https://github.com/pysam-developers/pysam).

-I have extensively used and tested `methtuple` with Python 2.7.
-It should also work on Python 3.2, 3.3, 3.4, and 3.5 with the current version of `pysam` (`v0.8.4`), as indicated by the [Travis-CI builds](https://travis-ci.org/PeteHaitch/methtuple).
+I have extensively used and tested `methtuple` (<= `v.1.6.0) with Python 2.7 and it should also work on Python 3.x.
+As of `v1.7.0` I stopped trying to provide compatability with Python 2.x.
+Although, I have not used the software much since 2015, it passes its extensive test suite https://github.com/PeteHaitch/methtuple/actions and I will endeavour to provide fixes to any bug reports.

 ### Using `pip`